SRF Program

 Target Population: Educators.

 Program/practice descriptions and details: During the training workshop, participants learn how to use a puppet in a practical and engaging manner with children.
 Specific and personalised feedback is provided.
 Participants also learn to create a puppet profile and puppet session plan applicable to their early childhood service.
-Participants are encouraged to complete this planning in their own time and send Puppets for Learning an example of their completed session plan for feedback and reflection.
-Follow-up sessions via email prompt participants to be reflective in their current practice and plan for improvement.
+Participants are encouraged to complete this planning in their own time and send Puppets for Learning an example of their completed session plans for feedback and reflection.
+Follow-up sessions are initiated by participants and prompt participants to be reflective in their current practice and plan for improvement.
 Any issues are discussed, and support provided to further the success of the programming.
-This training aligns with neurodiversity-affirming practice.
+This training aligns with neurodiversity-affirming practice and trauma-informed practice.

 Staffing: Services should consider the cost of backfill in determining the cost of accessing this resource.

-Supervision/coaching: Three brief phone-based, email-based or online follow-up sessions are available as an option to prompt participants to be reflective in their current practice and plan for improvement.
+Supervision/coaching: Phone-based, email-based or online follow-up sessions are available as an option to prompt participants to be reflective in their current practice and plan for improvement.

 Priority Area